Add two numbers represented by linked lists | Set 2

 ….a) Calculate difference of sizes of two linked lists.
 Let the difference be diff

 ….b) Move diff nodes ahead in the bigger linked list.
-Now use step 2 to calculate sum of smaller list and right sub-list (of same size) of larger list.
+Now use step 2 to calculate the sum of the smaller list and right sub-list (of the same size) of a larger list.
 Also, store the carry of this sum.

-….c) Calculate sum of the carry (calculated in previous step) with the remaining left sub-list of larger list.
-Nodes of this sum are added at the beginning of sum list obtained previous step.
+….c) Calculate the sum of the carry (calculated in the previous step) with the remaining left sub-list of a larger list.
+Nodes of this sum are added at the beginning of the sum list obtained the previous step.

 1 0 1 7